tdzienniak/pattern-emitter-promise/README.md

 ```
 and you are ready.

 This lib has no external dependencies.
+Library should be used in environment with Promise global constructor.
+If there is no such constructor (node 0.10 and earlier or some older browsers), Promise library must be set before first instantiation using `setPromiseLibrary` static method.

 ## Usage